NormanJP/share_qmk_sticky_combo_API/sticky_combo_lib/readme.md

 ## But what about the existing QMK features?
 You could wire similar functionality with something like Tap Dance triggering a custom keycode to toggle a layer change, but to me this would be the equivalent of typing upper-case letters with Caps Lock over Shift (which some people prefer, but I personally don't).

+You could also trigger a layer change using the existing combo feature, but then you would need to unset the layer with another keydown.
+With sticky combo, you unset it on keyup.
+Again, it's like the difference between using Shift vs Caps Lock to type capitals.

 ##### Using underscores in an fn layer with a sticky release.
 "V" is my fn1 underscore key.
 ![](Assets/Write_Snake_Case.gif)